NeaByteLab/Secure-JWT/README.md

 ### 🔐 JWT Encoding Process

-> This diagram details the token creation process with AES-256-GCM encryption.
+> This diagram details the token creation process with **multi-algorithm encryption**.
 Each token gets a **random IV** for uniqueness, **version-based AAD** for compatibility, and **authentication tags** for tamper detection.
 The **caching system** stores encrypted tokens for instant retrieval, providing massive performance improvements for repeated verifications.

 ```mermaid
 graph TD